Mobile Suit Gundam 00 the Movie: A Wakening of the Trailblazer

 Mobile Suit Gundam 00 the Movie: A Wakening of the Trailblazer (劇場版 機動戦士ガンダム00 -A wakening of the Trailblazer-, Gekijōban Kidō Senshi Gandamu Daburu Ō A weikeningu ofu za Toreirubureizā) is a 2010 Japanese anime science fiction film part of the Gundam metaseries and directed by Seiji Mizushima.
 The film is set two years after the second season of Mobile Suit Gundam 00 and concludes the series' storyline, with Celestial Being and the rest of Earth Forces fighting a group of hostile aliens known as ELS.
 The film is notable for being the first entry in Gundam to feature aliens as its antagonists.
-The film premiered on September 18, 2010, and was released on Blu-ray & DVD in Japan on December 25, 2010.
+The film premiered on September 18, 2010, and was released on Blu-ray and DVD in Japan on December 25, 2010.

 Plot

-Two years after the defeat of the "Innovators" and A-Laws, an unknown alien fragment lands on a research station and reactivates it, causing it to head towards Earth.
-In Celestial Being's Asteroid Base, Ian Vashti greets his wife, Linda, after her 2-year assignment and unloads two new GN Drives and a new incomplete Gundam, the GNT-0000 00 Qan[T].
-Saji Crossroad is taking care of Louise Halevy, who is still under medical care in a hospital due to physical changes by the Innovators.
-Marina Ismail and Shirin Bakhtiar inspect a colony construction facility but their shuttle is attacked by assassins.
-However Setsuna F. Seiei arrives and destroys them, with Lockon in the cockpit stopping another assassin from killing Marina, afterwards he leaves with Setsuna.
+Two years after the defeat of the Innovators, an unknown alien fragment lands on a research station and reactivates it, causing it to head towards Earth.
+In Celestial Being's Asteroid Base, Ian Vashti greets his wife, Linda, after her two-year assignment and unloads two new GN Drives and a new incomplete Gundam, the GNT-0000 00 Qan[T].
+Marina Ismail and Shirin Bakhtiar inspect a colony construction facility, but are attacked by assassins.
+Setsuna F. Seiei arrives and destroys them.

-Meanwhile, the Earth Sphere Federation has found the research station heading towards earth and sends out GN-XIV's, led by Andrei Smirnov, to destroy it.
-Kati Mannequin arrived on board the Celestial Being station with Patrick Colasour and encounter Veda along with its surviving Innovades, now serving the Federation to maintain the mothership.
-They later meet the newest emerging Innovator, Captain Descartes Shaman.
-When the probe ship is still heading towards Earth despite being hit by GN missiles, Descartes heads out and pilots the GNMA-Y0002V Gadelaza, successfully destroying the ship, with debris falling to Earth.
+The Earth Sphere Federation sends GN-XIV's, led by Andrei Smirnov, to destroy the station.
+Kati Mannequin arrives on board the Celestial Being station with Patrick Colasour and encounters Veda along with the surviving Innovators.
+The newest emerging Innovator, Descartes Shaman, destroys the probe ship, with debris falling to Earth.
 Soon after, Earth experiences strange events, with electronic vehicles and devices operating on their own.
-A young girl Amia Lee arrives at her home, only to be attacked by a man (Sky Eclipse) in a space suit.

-Billy Katagiri meets with Mehna Carmine to analyze Amia whose body has been partially assimilated with a new metal.
-They hypothesize that the events occurring are related to the alien metal lifeform, now dubbed the Extraterrestrial Living-metal Shape-shifters (ELS).
-During this time, Setsuna and Louise's quantum brainwaves give them ominous feelings about upcoming events.
-Setsuna's concern magnifies when the Ptolemaios crew is unable to contact Allelujah and Marie.
+Billy Katagiri and Mehna Carmine hypothesize that the events are related to the Extraterrestrial Living-metal Shape-shifters (ELS), a metallic alien species.